Emerson Commercial & Residential Solutions,

 With 27 years of HVAC knowledge, Frank helps consumers figure out the best solutions for their HVAC problems in a clear and understandable way.
 He offers objective advice about HVAC comfort options that are both cost effective and environmentally responsible.

 Managing the humidity levels in your home is extremely important to create a comfortable living space.
 Humidity levels that are too high or too low can cause health problems for you and your family, including mold.
 Discover how your home’s humidity levels can prevent the threat of indoor mold.

 Here we break down the math for relative humidity (the percentage of water vapor in the air at a certain temperature) and talk about the ideal relative humidity level for the inside of your home and how it can impact your overall health, comfort and heating or cooling costs.

 Most people don’t think about their air conditioning and heating system until it breaks or becomes so old it is not worth repairing.
-In fact, a recent survey of U.S. homeowners, conducted by Emerson Climate Technologies suggests that 59 percent of people who bought new HVAC systems in the past two years were buying due to the failure of their existing system or the costly repairs required to keep it running.
+A survey of U.S. homeowners suggests that 59 percent of people who bought new HVAC systems in the past two years were buying due to the failure of their existing system or the costly repairs required to keep it running.

-In the United States, November is the traditional time of giving thanks for all the good things in our lives.
+November is the traditional time of giving thanks for all the good things in our lives.
 For most of the country though, by the time the Thanksgiving holiday rolls around, we are usually only thankful for “winter things,” like “shelter from the cold” and warm “comfort food.”
-By then,